 - Lenders exercising their delegated authority are responsible for assessing the validity and accuracy of the appraisal report and ensuring the value is supported prior to delegation, including but not limited to, adequacy of the comparables, property condition, market value and appraised value.
 This is regardless of any AUS response on the transaction.
 Numerous tools are available to lenders in the marketplace to assist in this assessment and Arch MI encourages their use.
-This is particularly important during times of market volatility or fluctuations, especially if there are any indications the subject property and/or comparable properties are located in an area of soft and/or declining property values. - A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: - A Property Inspection Waiver (PIW) is offered by DU and exercised by the lender for a 1-unit primary residence or second home with a maximum 90% LTV. - When a PIW is exercised by the lender, the property value entered in DU will be used.
-All Fannie Mae PIW requirements must be met. - If an appraisal is obtained by the lender, the property value and all other information from the appraisal must be used, regardless of whether a PIW is offered and exercised.
+This is particularly important during times of market volatility or fluctuations, especially if there are any indications the subject property and/or comparable properties are located in an area of soft and/or declining property values. - A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: - An Appraisal Waiver is offered by DU and exercised by the lender for a rate/term refinance transaction, 1-unit primary residence or second home, with a maximum 90%/90% LTV/CLTV. - When an Appraisal Waiver is exercised by the lender, the property value entered in DU will be used.
+All Fannie Mae Appraisal Waiver requirements must be met. - If an appraisal is obtained by the lender, the property value and all other information from the appraisal must be used, regardless of whether an Appraisal Waiver is offered and exercised. - Fannie Mae's Rural High-Needs Appraisal Waiver is ineligible. - Arch MI does not provide relief from representation of the property value based on the Agencies' automated collateral evaluation tools.
+The lender must underwrite the appraisal to determine value is adequately supported.